-Before the parish of St Mary Magdalen was founded, Mass was said in the north west of Ipswich at various venues, in an attempt to gauge the Catholic support in this growing part of town.
-Support was such that Mass was then regularly celebrated in a variety of places - “the upper room” at the Suffolk Punch public house on Norwich Road was one such venue, others being the Castle Hill Community Centre and the Safe Harbour public house in Meredith Road.
+Before the parish of St Mary Magdalen was founded, Mass was celebrated at various different venues in the north west of Ipswich, in an attempt to gauge the Catholic support in this growing part of town.
+Support was such that Mass was then regularly celebrated - "the upper room" at the Suffolk Punch public house on Norwich Road was one such venue, others being the Castle Hill Community Centre and the Safe Harbour public house in Meredith Road.
 Masses were celebrated by Canon Augustine Peacock, parish priest of the parent St Pancras parish in Ipswich town centre, or one of his curates.

 The presbytery at 468 Norwich Road, was acquired by the diocese on 6th October 1954.
 This property had a large side extension and this became known as the "Guild Room", initially being used as a chapel where Mass was celebrated daily during the week and on Sundays at 8:00.
 A second Sunday Mass was celebrated in the Safe Harbour at 10:30.

 St Pancras primary school moved from the old hall in St Pancras church to a newly built property in Stratford Road, and was taken under the wing of the new St Mary Magdalen parish.
 The new school buildings, consisting of three classrooms, were blessed by Bishop Parker on March 21st, 1958.
 On October 12th 1961, two more classrooms and a new school hall were officially opened and blessed.